Assisted Bulgarian Split Squat

 Assisted Bulgarian Split Squat Instructions

-- Lower your body down into a lunge position, bending both knees until your back knee is just above the ground.
+- Descend until your back knee is just above the floor.

 Assisted Bulgarian Split Squat Form & Visual